New estimation methods for extremal bivariate return curves: Simulation study

 \section{Simulation study}

 We compare the return curve estimates from the models discussed in Section \ref{subsec:novelRCestimation} to those estimated using the methodology of \citet{Cooley2019}.
 For this, we consider several simulated data sets on standard exponential margins, representing a range of different extremal dependence structures.
-Specifically, we consider the following copula families: BEV copulas from logistic and asymmetric logistic families, the bivariate normal copula with correlation coefficient $\rho$, inverted BEV copulas from logistic and asymmetric logistic families, the bivariate t copula with correlation coefficient $\rho$ and degrees of freedom $\nu$ and the Frank copula with dependence parameter $\zeta$.
+Specifically, we consider the following copula families: logistic and asymmetric logistic copulas from the bivariate extreme value (BEV) family, the bivariate normal copula with correlation coefficient $\rho$, logistic and asymmetric logistic copulas from the inverted BEV family, the bivariate t copula with correlation coefficient $\rho$ and degrees of freedom $\nu$ and the Frank copula with dependence parameter $\zeta$.

 For the methods introduced in \citet{Cooley2019}, we transform data to standard Fr\'echet margins, use the procedures proposed in the paper to obtain return curve estimates, transform back to standard exponential margins and apply Properties \ref{prop:marg_limit}, \ref{prop:curve_limits} and \ref{prop:shape_curve}.
 For each example, the chosen estimation procedure is determined by the extremal dependence exhibited by the underlying copula; this must be specified prior to inference, illustrating a drawback of this approach.
 We use our knowledge of the true dependence structure to implement the correct procedure, but in practice such knowledge would not be available to us.
 The code for implementing this approach can be found at \url{https://www.stat.colostate.edu/~cooleyd/Isolines/}.